CHARLOTTE MASON COLLEGE CAMPUS

 WHAT IS DISTANCE EDUCATION?

-To apply to enrol student/s in Distance Education in 2019 click on the more information button below and foward completed paperwork to
+To apply to enrol students in Distance Education, simply click on the button below and forward completed paperwork to enrolments [@] cmc.qld.edu.au

 CMC loves to see that students are active, contributing members of their communities.
 Even more importantly, they love to see students who are developing their talents and passions.
 At CMC our extra-curricular programs include: camps, celebrations, ‘ALL IN’ family excursions, outside of school ‘service’ activities, College musicals, dances & festivals.
 At CMC we enjoy celebrating and have a love for the outdoors.